-Every once in a while we’re asked what is the best thing that Gainesville area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the best thing that Gainesville area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the ideal operation of your HVAC system, plus your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not difficult for most Gainesville homeowners, but there are usually two challenges to actually completing this job:

 - Knowing just how often to change your furnace or air conditioner filter.

 Most filters have a timeline printed on the packaging.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll see that some are engineered to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be swapped once every 6-12 months.
 The standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our friends and family to go by.
 If they're dirty, change them!
 A dirty air filter can exacerbate or cause damage to expensive components, like your compressor, so it's best to change it out more often than to let it go.
 If you want to listen to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer may have a different recommendation from your HVAC unit manufacturer.

 Deciding how often to change your air filters hinges on several factors: